aekeus/verdb/README.md

 is an ordered list of sub-directories.
 The pointer will reference a single sub-directory name contained in this file.

-verdb maintains a pointer to the last batch (directory) of ddl scripts that executed correctly.
+verdb maintains a pointer to the last batch (directory) of DDL scripts that executed correctly.

 # example